 This one is slightly complicated, but a lot of fun.
 We had everyone bring five of their “favorite things” (we kept the price limit lower, around $5 per thing).
 People brought a favorite lotion, a favorite lipgloss, a favorite keychain, a favorite tea, etc. Then, we each drew five names out of a bowl and we got one of each of their favorite things.
 So, we each left with five little presents!

 We exchanged gifts that had a nostalgic meaning for us or were simply antiques.
 Either way, they had to have a yesteryear theme.
-Gifts included the claymation Christmas videos (Rudolph, Frosty, etc.), antique Christmas ornaments, supplies for cookie baking.
+Gifts included the claymation Christmas videos (Rudolph, Frosty, etc.), antique Christmas ornaments, Christmas recipes.
 We had fun talking about our family traditions and giving the supplies to pass them on!

 Gifts that give back.